-Roadgames is one of Richard Franklins best films and he at his most Hitchcock influenced.
+Roadgames is one of Richard Franklins best films and he at his most Hitchcock-influenced.
 Franklin says that he and screenwriter Everett De Roche envisioned the film as a roadbound version of Hitchcocks Rear Window (1954).
-In Rear Window, a wheelchair-bound James Stewart spends the entire running time looking out his window, observing the life of the tenants in the apartments across his courtyard with a telephoto lens, before realizing that he may have inadvertently witnessed a murder.
+In Rear Window, a wheelchair-bound James Stewart spends the entire running time looking out his window, observing the life of the tenants in the apartments across his courtyard with a telephoto lens, before realising that he may have inadvertently witnessed a murder.
 You can see that, although the film that Roadgames bears a strong resemblance to, if anything, is Steven Spielbergs Duel (1971).
 Roadgames could almost be construed as a Duel with the protagonist and antagonists reversed where Duel had an everyday motorist pursued by a truck driver, Roadgames has an everyday truck driver being pursued by a sinister motorist.
 Like Spielberg in Duel, Richard Franklin also keeps the pursuing nemesis a shadowy and rarely seen figure.
 Moreover, like Duel, Franklin and Everett De Roche do a superb job in capturing the sense of psychological ambiguity and paranoia, of casting doubt around Stacy Keachs surmises and assumptions, not even letting us be sure that he is correct in who he believes to be the killer.

 Richard Franklin does a superb job of maintaining a constant sense of tension and ambiguity.
 There is a marvellous scene where Stacy Keach sees the mystery driver possibly burying something on the roadside and, as he speculates about what is going on, passenger Marion Edward keeps interpreting what he is saying as something sinister and tries to flee.
 There is a highly suspenseful sequence with Stacy Keach abusing what he believes to be the killer seen only as a pair of boots under a bathroom cubicle while Jamie Lee Curtis investigates a van outside, only for Keach to discover he has gotten the wrong person and return to find Jamie Lee abducted.
 There is an amazingly creepy moment where Franklin leaves us unsure whether or not Stacy Keach has gotten two extra carcasses inside his shipment and exactly what they might be.
-Perhaps influenced by Janet Leighs journey through the desert in Hitchcocks Psycho (1960), Richard Franklin creates an exaggerated, paranoid world around the central character, filled with sinister law enforcement figures this is not a film that leaves one feeling a high regard for the Australian police force and in particular the inhabitants of a small nowhere Outback town.
+Perhaps influenced by Janet Leighs journey through the desert in Hitchcocks Psycho (1960), Franklin creates an exaggerated, paranoid world around the central character, filled with sinister law enforcement figures this is not a film that leaves one feeling a high regard for the Australian police force and in particular the inhabitants of a small nowhere Outback town.

 Roadgames also features two of the most eccentric chase sequences ever filmed.
 The first of these involves Stacy Keach trying to pass a driver towing a boat who is swerving all over the road, only for Keachs truck to start shredding the wood of the boat as he tries to pass, before the anchor becomes caught under the trucks axle and the boat is wrenched off and chewed to twigs under the truck, with the mast flying through the air to impale itself in the ground.
 The second sequence is the climactic one, which features the peculiar sight of the killers car, Stacy Keachs truck and a pursuing cop car chasing one another though back alleys at 5 mph, with little comic asides like the man who drops his glasses and miraculously manages to avoid having them run over by each passing vehicle.
 In the finale of the scene, the vehicles become trapped in a tight alley where the police car gets its front bumper trapped under the trucks fender and the cop is left trying to crawl underneath the truck, while Stacy Keach is unable to open the doors of his truck and tries to get free by driving the truck up over the top of the killers car.